eclipse-basyx/basyx-java-server-sdk/basyx.aasrepository/basyx.aasrepository-feature-authorization/Readme.md

 Note: The Action are fixed as of now and limited to (CREATE, READ, UPDATE, DELETE, and EXECUTE) but later user configurable mapping of these actions would be provided.

-## Action tables for RBAC
+## Action table for RBAC

-Below are reference tables that show which action are used in what endpoints of the AAS Repository:
+Below are reference table that show which action are used in what endpoints of the AAS Repository:

 | Action  | Endpoint                                                                                                                                                                                                            |
 |---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|